 In April 1920, groups of marchers from across the country led by David Baxter Lawley, a blind British trade unionist and political activist and Ben Purse, founder of the National League for the Blind, converged onto Trafalgar Square, demanding fairer working conditions and legal rights for blind people from the Prime Minister, David Lloyd George.
 This led to the creation of the Blind Persons Act, which made it a duty for local authorities to “promote the welfare of blind persons”.
 Whilst this was a step in the right direction, it was widely felt that cash strapped Local Authorities would not have the ability or resources to do justice to the act.

-Our story begins when The Clothworkers’ Company, one of the 12 great livery companies of the City of London, lent a room to a group of friends who felt there was a great need for an association to be formed to help the blind and partially sighted men and women of Essex.
+Our story begins also in April 1920 when The Clothworkers’ Company, one of the 12 great livery companies of the City of London, lent a room to a group of friends who felt there was a great need for an association to be formed to help the blind and partially sighted men and women of Essex.
 Despite the National League for the Blind demanding ‘social justice, not charity’, without a welfare state or national plan for housing, the need for charitable support was crucial.

 The Essex County Association for the Blind was first registered under the Blind Person’s Act of 1920.
 Their idea was to find suitable accommodation for people according to their degree of blindness.
 From small beginnings in East London, the Association gradually expanded, and when County boundaries were moved, the London Boroughs that used to be in Essex were added.